yangxvlin/yangxvlin/README.md

 I'm [Xulin Yang (杨煦林)](https://yangxvlin.github.io/).
 I'm a Master graduates from the University of Melbourne :school:.
 Now working as a backend Java developer at [EA Shanghai](https://www.ea.com/en-gb/news/tour-the-ea-china-studio).

 A lot of the repositories you'll find here are my university projects.
 Hope they can make helps with your studies.
-Others are the repositories for my persoanal studying in computing.
+Others are the repositories for my personal studying in computing.

 - 🔭 I’m currently working on ```my job```
 - 🌱 I’m currently learning ```Java web programming```